15 May 2017

 Vet Students and Practitioners Invited to Submit Proposals

-Milton Keynes, May 15, 2017 – MSD Animal Health (known as Merck Animal Health in the United States and Canada) is relaunching its Research Bursary Initiative to include awards for both vet students and practitioners.
+Milton Keynes, May 15, 2017 – MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA) is relaunching its Research Bursary Initiative to include awards for both vet students and practitioners.

 The existing MSD Animal Health Connect Bursary and Ruminant Research Bursary have been combined into the new MSD Animal Health Research Bursary which is designed to support the future of the veterinary profession through research.
 The student arm of the new Research Bursary will award £1,000 to the five best research project applications received from veterinary students across all UK veterinary schools, with an opportunity for an additional £1,000 top prize and £500 runner-up prize.
 The veterinary surgeon arm of the Research Bursary will offer three awards, consisting of two ruminant awards and one companion animal award, of up to £4,000 each.
 The vet practitioner proposals will be judged by University academics to ensure independent assessment.